AshkanRafiee/LastFM_Data_Remover/README.md

 Then you have to Change YOURUSERNAME to your EXACT username in the Script & Save it and also you have to be logged in to your account!

-After Logging into Your Account go to your "https://www.last.fm/user/YOURUSERHERE/library/" and the Script Will Do the Entire job!
+After Logging into Your Account go to "https://www.last.fm/user/YOURUSERHERE/library/" and the Script Will Do the Entire job!

+Remember to Replace YOURUSERHERE with your EXACT username!

 Enjoy!